Australia turns to idled factories to pull it out of Covid-19 slump

 Three years later, policymakers are once again looking to manufacturing to generate some growth as they scramble to drive the economy through the coronavirus and out of its deepest slump on record.

-While Australians are unlikely to buy millions of locally made cars, refrigerators and toasters as they did in the 20th century, a government push that puts manufacturing at the centre of its longer-term recovery plan has strong industry support and has kindled ventures that would have seemed far-fetched half a year earlier.
+While Australians are unlikely to buy millions of locally made cars, refrigerators and toasters as they did in the 20th century, a government push that puts manufacturing at the centre of its longer-term recovery plan has strong industry support and has kindled ventures that would have seemed far-fetched just six months ago.

 Behind the pivot is a realisation that Australia has been too reliant on Asia for the supply of essential goods.
 A recent worsening in relations with China, Australia's biggest trading partner, has only strengthened that view.